aquamme/ember-disk-drive/README.md

 responses will be used when tests are run.
 Any requests that don't have a recorded response will be passed through.
 If you wish to rerecord a test, simply delete the appropriate recording first (in this case, `tests/recordings/application-route-recording.js`).

+If making multiple recordings in a single session, your browser will prompt you to allow multiple files to be downloaded.

+Browser compatibility has not yet been tested - development is happening in Chrome.
+Saving new recordings does not work in phantomjs, but existing recordings can be run.

 ## Running